What is Facilities Management Custodial Services doing in response to the COVID-19 pandemic?

 Which is better – hand sanitizer or washing with soap and water?

-The Centers for Disease Control (CDC) advises that the best way to prevent the spread of infections and decrease the risk of getting COVID-19 is to by wash your hands with soap and water.
-Washing hands often with soap and water for at least 20 seconds is essential, especially after going to the bathroom, before eating, and after coughing, sneezing, or blow one’s nose.
+The Centers for Disease Control (CDC) advises that the best way to prevent the spread of infections and decrease the risk of getting ill is to wash your hands with plain soap and water.
+Washing hands often for at least 20 seconds is essential, especially after going to the bathroom, before eating, and after coughing, sneezing, or blow one’s nose.
 If soap and water are not available, CDC recommends consumers use an alcohol-based hand sanitizer that contains at least 60% ethanol.

 Are all hand sanitizers the same?
 If not, which are effective against the virus that causes COVID-19?

 Alcohol-based hand sanitizers with at least 60% ethanol or isopropyl alcohol are most effective against COVID-19.
-Hand sanitizers with the active ingredient of benzalkonium chloride are not as effective.
-Those with any other material listed as the active ingredient are not recommended by the CDS or the FDA for COVID-19.
+The CDC or the FDA does not recommend those with any other material listed as the active ingredient for COVID-19 be used.